ANNIEsoft/ToolAnalysis/UserTools/AssignBunchTimingMC/README.md

 bunchcount 81          # number of BNB bunches per spill

-sampletype 0           # Tank (0) or World (1) genie samples you are running over prompttriggertime 0    # WCSim prompt trigger settings: (0 = default, t0 = 0 when a particle enters the volume)
+sampletype 0           # Tank (0) or World (1) genie samples you are running over prompttriggertime 1    # WCSim prompt trigger settings: (0 = default, t0 = 0 when a particle enters the volume)
                        #                                (1 = modified, t0 = 0 when the neutrino beam dump begins)
 ```

 ## Additional information

 The "bunchTimes" have a spill structure that starts at ~0 ns and extends to M ns (depending on the bunch spacing and number of bunches).
-The tool is currently configured to the most recent Genie sample production (tank: 2023, world: early 2024) for both the WCSim tank and world events (both of which have different "beam dump" starting times and prompt trigger times).
+The tool is currently configured to the most recent Genie sample production (tank: Dec 2024, world: early 2024) for both the WCSim tank and world events (both of which have different "beam dump" starting times and prompt trigger times).